-- In four years, at most, the revenues coming into the parking system will consistently fail to cover its basic operating costs. - Even with the \$270,000 worth of repairs and improvements that will be made this year, decades of deferred maintenance will continue to result in a regular need for emergency repairs and operational failures (which have already happened more than once in the elevators in the North Parking Garage).
-The revenues generated must support adequate maintenance of the parking system or the City will, at some point, be compelled to ask the taxpayers to fix it. - The parking system should, as it does in many cities, play a positive role in the redevelopment of downtown.
-With adequate revenues, the parking system could contribute to way-finding efforts (so, among other things, visitors can find and use the parking structures and lots), improve the appearance of the surface lots and North Parking Garage, and contribute to maintenance of the streetscape adjacent to the parking structures and lots: all activities that would, in turn, help generate higher revenues for the parking system.
+- In four years, at most, the revenues coming into the parking system will consistently fail to cover its basic operating costs.
+This would already be the reality if parking fines had not been dedicated to the parking system in 2012. - Even with the approximately \$270,000 worth of repairs and improvements that will be made this year, decades of deferred maintenance will continue to result in a regular need for emergency repairs and operational failures.
+After minor emergency repairs to staunch a leak through the electrical room at the North Parking Garage and keep the elevators working in cold weather, we are now facing a major emergency repair that is a direct result of deferred maintenance.
+One of the elevators in the North Parking Garage has failed. it will take about \$70,000 to put that elevator back into operation.
+That will be taken from the Parking Fund reserve now.
+Further work on this elevator and its companion will also be necessary in FY 15.
+Out files include estimates for the necessary maintenance from a few years ago, when the costs would have been \$20,000 less. - The short and mid-term maintenance, repair, and reconstruction needs of the parking system total almost \$1.8 million (\$515,000 surface lots, mostly on Lot 4; \$470,000 South Parking Garage; \$780,000, North Parking Garage).
+The revenues generated by the system must support these expenditures or the city will, at some point, be compelled to ask the taxpayers to support the parking system. - Great Falls' parking system should, as it does in many cities, play a positive role in the redevelopment of downtown.
+With adequate revenues, the parking system could contribute to way-finding efforts (so that, among other things, visitors can find the parking structures and lots), improve the appearance of the surface lots and North Parking Garage, and contribute to maintenance of the streetscape adjacent to the parking structures and lots.
+These are all activities that would, in turn, help generate higher revenues for the parking system.

-This proposed strategy runs over four years.
-It begins with revenue measures that do not require the City to raise meter rates or rates for parking in the garages.
-Gradual rate increases in the cost of parking in the garages and on the surface lots are proposed for the following three years, along with increases in some of the minor fees the parking system collects.
+This proposed strategy runs over four fiscal years.
+It begins with revenue measures that do not require the City to raise meter rates or rates for parking in the garages in FY 2015.
+Gradual increases in the cost of parking in the garages and on the surface lots are proposed for the following three years, along with increases in some minor fees the parking system collects.
 The meter rate would change in the fourth year.

-This gradual approach allows the City to monitor the results and either advance or postpone a measure in response to revenue trends.
+This gradual approach will allow the City to monitor the results and either advance or postpone a measure in response to revenue trends.
 It also allows the public to anticipate changes in the system.

-The Parking Advisory Commission (PAC) and staff recommend that the following actions be taken now and in FY 2015.
+The Parking Advisory Commission (PAC) and staff recommend that the following actions be taken immediately and in FY 2015.